 - December is the start of beach time in Australia.
 Check out the Sydney and Melbourne beaches.
 You may want to visit Jervis Bay with its Guinness Book-listed whitest-sand beaches.
 But be safe on Australian beaches, and be wary of the poisonous box jellyfish, including the extremely venomous Irukandji jellyfish, along the north Queensland coast past Great Keppel Island.

 - School holidays run from Christmas through the end of January, so the whole country is crowded with residents and tourists.
-Hotels can be book almost a year or more in advance, so plan for the best deals—or expect to pay a premium.
+Hotels can be booked almost a year or more in advance, so plan for the best deals—or expect to pay a premium.
 Rental cars are also more expensive.